-The ensuing opposition and desecration of the mural raised the issue of our neighborhood’s historic and continued engendered racism.
+The ensuing opposition and desecration of the mural raised the issue of our neighborhood’s historic and continued systemic racism.
 Realizing the precedent set by redlining in Upper Rockridge, residents joined to contest it by working on a permanent mural that evolves the spirit of the original piece.
 We hope to install a public piece of art that uplifts and celebrates our community’s now diverse and inclusive identity.

 The resistance to our mural project and the petition against it has been a surprising and dismaying turn of events.
 Our intention is not to alienate any residents, but instead to demonstrate inclusivity and harmony.